Becoming a Travel Content Creator: An Honest Guide

 What is the difference between a content creator and an influencer?

-The difference between content creators and influencers lies in the business model: A Content Creator It primarily produces content (photos, videos, texts) and sells this production to brands — even without its own reach.
-Influencer It primarily sells reach to an existing audience.
+The difference between a content creator and an influencer lies in their business model: A content creator primarily produces content (photos, videos, text) and sells this content to brands—even without their own reach.
+An influencer primarily sells reach to an existing audience.
 In practice, both roles overlap, especially in the travel sector.
-Those who can do both (content + reach) earn the most—and that's precisely the path I'm describing here.
+Those who excel at both (content + reach) earn the most—and that's precisely the path I'm describing here.

 Which platform is most important for beginners?